 When editing images, I eschew trends and aim for a pleasing recreation of the ambient light and colour present during each scene.
 This can involve adjustments to colour balance, contrast and tone, clarity (micro contrast), sharpness, cropping, and conversion to black and white (if applicable).
 Minor retouching may be done at my sole discretion and is limited to a blemish here and there, exclusive to the couple only.
 Professional retouching is beyond the scope of my service and abilities.

-All of the digital photographs you will receive as part of your wedding photography package will be delivered as hi-res JPEGs and uncompressed 16-bit TIFF files.
+All of the digital photographs you will receive as part of your wedding photography package will be delivered as hi-res JPEGs.
 The images will not be watermarked and will be ready for printing.

 I try to avoid using flash.
 Although the philosophy behind photojournalistic wedding photography does not restrict its use, my personal preference is to avoid relying on such tools until it becomes absolutely necessary.
 I have a few reasons for this: using flash calls attention to the wedding photographer; it distracts you and your guests; it changes the quality of light and records a false ambiance; and it can be painful to dark-adjusted eyes.
 Despite all of the above, I always come prepared!
 A set of professional strobe lights is always with me in case I need to do something extreme, such as illuminate a winter solstice wedding held in a north facing castle that sits in a sunless valley and has one functioning light bulb.
 By the way, if you’re ever considering a wedding at such a fantastical location, please give me a shout—I’d love the opportunity to photograph it.